 "If we have our own friendly space, then people will listen to our voices.
 We will come together, our voices will be heard, recorded, we will tell the world that we have overcome it."
 "After paying the compensation, the perpetrators often continued to hunt the victim again until the relatives start forcing her to accept him."
+Survivors' Initiatives

-So far, survivors have not engaged in advocacy initiatives.
-There are mixed responses about their capacity to engage in advocacy and pursue justice.
+Survivors have emphasised their need to receive support in participating in reparation processes and for their contributions to be meaningful in transitional justice and awareness-raising processes.
 Some express confidence, others fear reprisals.
 Having the option to stay anonymous was stressed, while there are some men, women and youth who "really want to speak up about what happened but [we] do not have that platform".
+Survivors highlight that they need opportunities to network with one another, to share their views and develop tools to advocate for their rights.